-INTRODUCTION: LEAVE OF ABSENCE AS AN ADA ACCOMMODATION IS A CHALLENGE FOR EMPLOYERS
+INTRODUCTION - LEAVE OF ABSENCE AS AN ADA ACCOMMODATION IS A CHALLENGE FOR EMPLOYERS

 Successful employers today strive to enhance the well-being of their employees.
 However, the relationship between employer and employee can face challenges when both parties attempt to understand and act on an employee's need for a leave of absence due to a disabling condition.
-Employees may require a leave of absence for many reasons and in many scenarios and the company's obligations differ greatly from situation to situation.
+Employees may require a leave of absence for many reasons and in many scenarios, and the company's obligations differ greatly from situation to situation.

-This report comes at a time when many employers are unclear about their obligations under the Americans With Disabilities Act (ADA).
-In particular, companies struggle to understand when a leave of absence is a necessary and reasonable accommodation vs. when other actions can or should be taken.
+This report was initially drafted at a time when many employers were unclear about their obligations under the Americans with Disabilities Act (ADA).
+It has been updated to include the EEOC's Leave Guidance.
+Even as the EEOC has issued guidance when it comes to leave as an accommodation, companies continue to struggle to understand when a leave of absence is a necessary and reasonable accommodation vs. when other actions can or should be taken.

-In recent years the U.S. Equal Employment Opportunity Commission (EEOC) has been investigating employers who systematically terminate employees in certain situations without consideration of a leave of absence as an accommodation under the ADA.
+In recent years the EEOC has been investigating employers who systematically terminate employees in certain situations without consideration of a leave of absence as an accommodation under the ADA.
 In particular, the EEOC's attention has been focused on policies that support the termination of employees who have exhausted leave or are not eligible for leave under state or federal laws or company policies but are still not able to perform their jobs because of medical issues.
-EEOC lawsuits have resulted in multi-million dollar consent decrees and onerous corrective administrative requirements.
+EEOC lawsuits have resulted in multi-million-dollar consent decrees and onerous corrective administrative requirements.
 No employer aspires to get tangled up in that type of legal matter.

-The EEOC has not provided significant direction on leave as an accommodation since 2002, when it issued a broad "Enforcement Guidance Regarding Reasonable Accommodation And Undue Hardship Under The Americans With Disabilities Act (ADA)" (Guidance).
-Yet, the number of employees protected by the ADA has increased dramatically since 2009 when the ADA Amendments Act significantly expanded the definition of "disability."
+Prior to its May 2016 guidance, the EEOC had not provided significant direction on leave as an accommodation since 2002, when it issued a broad "Enforcement Guidance Regarding Reasonable Accommodation and Undue Hardship Under the Americans with Disabilities Act (ADA)" (Guidance).2 Yet, the number of employees protected by the ADA has increased dramatically since 2009 when the ADA Amendments Act significantly expanded the definition of "disability."

-The EEOC held a public meeting on leave of absence as an ADA accommodation in June 2011 and held out hope that further guidance would be forthcoming.
-Such guidance was expected to be released in April 2012 but was held back by the EEOC at the last minute.
-In 2012 EEOC Commissioners Lipnic and Feldblum toured the country providing the EEOC's view on the accommodation process and employer's duties, touching on leave of absence as an accommodation.
-They indicated it is unlikely the EEOC will publish updated guidance on leave as an accommodation in the near future.

-Thus, employers are primarily left with the EEOC's Guidance from 2002 to gain insight into the EEOC's enforcement perspective; it is now 10 years later with some case law and commentary in the intervening years - but no further clarity from a holistic perspective until the publication of this paper.
+The EEOC held a public meeting on leave of absence as an ADA accommodation in June 20113 and held out hope that further guidance would be forthcoming.
+Such guidance was expected to be released in April 2012 but was held back by the EEOC at the last minute.4 In 2012 EEOC Commissioners Lipnic and Feldblum toured the country providing the EEOC's view on the accommodation process and employers' duties, touching on leave of absence as an accommodation5 Employers were primarily left with the EEOC's Guidance from 2002 to gain insight into the EEOC's enforcement perspective; it is now 14 years later with some case law and commentary in the intervening years - but no further clarity from a holistic perspective until the publication of this paper in 2012.
 Moreover, the court cases are sometimes at odds with the EEOC interpretations, leaving employers' heads spinning and a fair amount uncertainty regarding how to manage a request for leave of absence as an ADA accommodation.
+Then, finally, without advance notice, the EEOC issued its